Fishboii/Experimental-Whatapp-message-repeater/README.md

+#IMPORTANT
+Do not send too many at once, it will freeze your whatsapp and you will not be able to send more messages!

 # WhatsappBomber
 Will send multiple messages to someone through Whatsapp.
 Be warned this could lead to you getting blocked or potentially crash or slow down Whatsapp.\
 You will need a valid phone number registered to Whatsapp, the Whatsapp app and an active internet connection for this to work. \